UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 # When the machine is back up, create the PSSession again and run the below command to retrieve the status of Start-AzureStack
 Get-ActionStatus Start-AzureStack
 ```

+If the above does not resolve the issue, then you will likely need to redeploy the ASDK from the beginning.

 ## Useful Links